 The Water Services Department takes its responsibility of providing quality and reliable water, wastewater, environmental and stormwater services very seriously.
-This 24/7 operation consists of four water treatment plants, two water reclamation plants, 1,100 miles of pipes, 8,600 fire hydrants, 64,000 water meters and a myriad of other assets.
+This 24/7 operation consists of four water treatment plants, two water reclamation plants, 1,700 miles of pipes, 9,000 fire hydrants, 64,000 water meters, and a myriad of other assets.

-Reliability
+Reliability -

 We maintain a highly-trained workforce, an extensive infrastructure and the appropriate investments to ensure the delivery of high-quality water today and every day into the future.
+Glendale regularly undertakes exhaustive infrastructure assessment, reinvestment, rehabilitation and replacement efforts, so that we can provide uninterrupted service 24/7.

-Quality
+Quality -

-We test, analyze and monitor water quality many times each day to ensure that your water exceeds high-quality drinking water standards.
+We test, analyze, and monitor water quality many times every day to ensure that your water exceeds the standards for high-quality drinking water.

-Value
+Value -

-We continually look for ways to optimize our processes and the life-cycle cost of assets.
+We continually look for ways to optimize our processes and the life-cycle costs of assets.
 We maintain a financial management system that ensures affordable rates.

-The average single-family residence in Glendale uses 9,000 gallons of water and generates 6,800 gallons of wastewater each month.
-The City can provide water and wastewater services to residential customers for approximately \$2 per day.
+The average single-family residence in Glendale uses 9,000 gallons of water and generates 6,800 gallons of wastewater a month.
+The city is able to provide water and wastewater services to such residential customers for approximately \$2.50 per day.